score-json/json/TSF/trustable/assertions/TA-MISBEHAVIOURS.md

       path: ./TSF/trustable/assertions/TA-MISBEHAVIOURS-CHECKLIST.md
 ---

-Prohibited misbehaviours for nlohmann/json library are identified, and mitigations are specified, verified and validated based on analysis.
+Prohibited misbehaviours for nlohmann/json are identified, and mitigations are specified, verified and validated based on analysis.

-nlohmann